-The Trust Lands Management Division is responsible for managing the Montana State Trust Lands , including timber, surface, and mineral assets.
-This management supports public school beneficiaries and other endowed institutions throughout the state, under the guidance of the Montana State Board of Land Commissioners.
-The Division's management is organized by four key programs: Agriculture and Grazing (which includes recreational activities), Forest Management, Minerals Management, and Real Estate Management.
+The Trust Lands Management program oversees Montana’s state trust lands managing timber, surface, and mineral assets to benefit public schools and other endowed institutions statewide.
+Guided by the Montana State Board of Land Commissioners (Land Board), the programs management is organized by five key programs: Agriculture and Grazing Management, Forest Management, Minerals Management, Real Estate Management, and Recreational Use.

 Agriculture and Grazing Management